 Milwaukee Brewers Pitcher Arrested for DUI.
 Yovani Gallardo, a right handed starting pitcher for the Milwaukee Brewers, was arrested early on Tuesday morning and cited with drunken driving.
 According to the report, Gallardo had a blood alcohol level of .22, which is nearly three times the legal limit in Wisconsin.

 A Sheriff’s spokeswoman said another driver called 911 to report a suspected drunken driver.
-Gallardo’s black Ford-150 pickup track was pulled over at 2:10 a.m. on I-94 in Milwaukee after the deputy spotted it driving very slowly and making erratic lane changes.
+Gallardo’s black Ford-150 pickup track was pulled over at 2:10 a.m.
+On I-94 in Milwaukee after the deputy spotted it driving very slowly.
+In addition, making erratic lane changes.
 Gallardo told the deputy he had been drinking at a local bar nearby that is frequented by Brewers fans.
-He was booked at the Milwaukee County Jail after failing a field sobriety test and his pickup truck was towed to an impound lot.
-He issued a public apology on Tuesday afternoon.
+He was booked at the Milwaukee County Jail after failing a field sobriety test.
+Furthermore, his pickup truck was towed to an impound lot.
+Although, he issued a public apology on Tuesday afternoon.

-In Wisconsin, as a first-time offender, drunken driving is a citation and not a misdemeanor or felony DUI charge.
-Gallardo faces nearly $778 in fines for drunken driving and for unsafe driving.
+Milwaukee Brewers Pitcher Arrested for DUI Conclusion: In Wisconsin, as a first-time offender, drunken driving is a citation and not a misdemeanor or felony DUI charge.
+However, Gallardo faces nearly $778 in fines for drunken driving and for unsafe driving.
 The fines consisted of:

 - $300 for his DUI charge

 - $178.80 for deviating lanes

 In Major League Baseball, part of the collective bargaining agreement with the players’ union requires that a player charged with drunken driving or off-field violent contact be referred to a treatment board.
 Which will establish and supervise an individual treatment program.

 For more informative blogs by Alabama Outside Counsel click here.